vincmazet/bip/_sources/filtering/fourier.md

 In the sequel, we note $\mathcal{F}$ the DFT so that $\mathcal{F}[f] = F$.

+Note that the definition of the Fourier transform uses a complex exponential.
-Because the DFT of an image is possibly complex, it cannot be displayed with a single image.
+In consequence, the DFT of an image is possibly complex, so it cannot be displayed with a single image.
 That is why we will show the amplitude (modulus) and phase (argument) of the DFT separately, as in {numref}`F:fourier:example`.

 ```{figure} fourier-example.svg